tunepruner/4wardslegacy/Documentation/PngExportsPuml/WithExplanation.md

 Shows how the DaysEditor class relates to Dao layer
 ![DaysEditorLayers.png](DaysEditorLayers.png)

-Birdeye view of the dayseditor package
+Birdseye view of the dayseditor package
 ![CellPackageFull.png](CellPackageFull.png)

-This the drag behavior of the day cells is arguably the biggest challenge in this editor.
+The drag behavior of the day cells is arguably the biggest challenge in this editor.
 ![](setOnMouseDraggedSequence.png)

 ![](setOnMouseReleased.png)